Get in Touch

 • Module 8: NAS & Storage Management

-• Understanding NFS and CIFS/Samba Protocols.
+• Overview of NFS and CIFS/Samba protocols.

-Day 5: Troubleshooting & Real-World Scenarios for Government
+Day 5: Troubleshooting & Real-World Scenarios

 • Module 9: Advanced System Troubleshooting

-• Network Diagnostics (ping, netstat, traceroute, tcpdump).
+• Network diagnostics tools (ping, netstat, traceroute, tcpdump).

 Requirements